wedaa-tech/jhipster-blueprints/docusaurus-generator/generators/templates/docusaurus/README.md

 npm install && npm run build
 ```

-## Step 4: Start the Local Development Server

 After the dependencies are installed, start the local development server using the following command:
 ```bash
 npm run serve
 ```

-## Step 5: Access the Local Site

-Once the server is up and running, open your web browser and visit http://localhost:3000/ to see the locally running Docusaurus documentation site.
+Once the server is up and running, open your web browser and visit http://localhost:<%= serverPort %>/ to see the locally running Docusaurus documentation site.

-Now, you can explore and interact with the documentation website on your local machine.
-Any changes you make to the Markdown files will automatically trigger a refresh on the site, allowing you to preview your changes in real-time.